Type to search

 The truth is, there are plenty of reliable USB microphones at almost every price point — don’t let people fool you into thinking only the expensive ones are worth a buy.
 But if you’re looking for something that can go head-to-head with professional content creators, then shelling out a little money is necessary.

 One thing you should look at when buying a USB mic is the accessories included.
 An external pop filter or windscreen is a great inclusion to have.
-Many USB mics have a pop filter included in the overall costs, while others require you to buy one.
+Many mics have a pop filter included in the overall costs, while others require you to buy one.
 A pop filter can be pricey and not every pop filter will be compatible with your USB device.
 Blue microphones are great for this because they also sell pop filters.

 Frequently Asked Questions